Gang of Four Have Been Taking the Piss Out of Pop Culture Since 1979

 The strangest thing Gang of Four did after resurfacing in 2005 was to release Return the Gift, a finely tuned set of covers of their own early material.
 This has two accepted explanations: one, thanks to his experience producing bands like The Futureheads, Andy Gill was equipped to make the songs sound less charmingly austere and more brutally professional, apparently recapturing their lively gigs.
 But, mainly, it was a shrewd legal move: by releasing Return the Gift, they effectively smuggled back their copyright from an oppressive EMI, who allegedly short-changed the group on royalties.
 Basically, everyone, including Gang of Four, agrees that the band recorded Return the Gift purely for the money.
 And that makes perfect sense.

 The band aren't oblivious to this.
-In 2011, they named their next release Content to implicate themselves as "content-creators," and masterminded the £45 ‘Ultimate Content Can’, which promised unprecedented access to the group via sachets of Jon and Andy’s blood, as well as scratch-and-sniff scents of sex, sweat, and labor.
-The gesture echoes their very first label, Fast Product, who went through a Warholian phase at the height of pop art prankster culture of selling bags stuffed with compost for 70 pounds a pop.
+In 2011, they named their next release Content to implicate themselves as 'content-creators', and masterminded the £45 ‘Ultimate Content Can’, which promised unprecedented access to the group via sachets of Jon and Andy’s blood, as well as scratch-and-sniff scents of sex, sweat and labour.
+The gesture echoes their very first label, Fast Product, who went through a Warholian phase at the height of pop art prankster culture of selling bags stuffed with compost for 70p a pop.
 The message was clear: when it comes to consumerism, you can take the piss or you can take the money, but if you’re smart you’ll take both.
 (Today’s parallel would be PC Music, whose hyperreal product-worship satirises consumer culture while indulging it in the extreme.)
 Like Andy Gill explains, “It’s almost like, ‘Okay, nobody's paying for music anymore, so what do you want, blood?’”